Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Experiments

-In the voxel adjustment stage, we compare the complete model with variants of Vosh-Base, incorporating different loss weights or resolutions for mesh occupancy grids.
-The rows with $\lambda_{voxel}$ show the results of different hyper-parameter weights of the loss function for voxel adjustment.
-The rows with $r_{mesh}$ indicate the results of using mesh occupancy grids with different resolutions.
-For the Vosh-Base model, we use $\lambda=0.001$ and $r_{mesh}=128$ as hyper-parameters.
-For the Vosh-Light model, we use $\lambda=0.1$ and $r_{mesh}=32$ as hyper-parameters.
-Experimental results suggest that increasing the weight of voxel adjustment loss or reducing the resolution of the mesh occupancy grid aids in compressing the number of voxels, leading to speed benefits at the expense of rendering quality.
+In the section of voxel pruning, we compare the variants $\lambda_{voxel}=0$ and $0.01$ with the Vosh-Base model with $\lambda_{voxel}=0.001$.
+We also list the rendering results of the variants $r_{mesh}=256$ and $512$, while Vosh-Base model turns off the check of mesh occupancy grid.
+Experimental results suggest that increasing the weight of voxel pruning loss or reducing the resolution of the mesh occupancy grid aids in compressing the number of alive voxels, leading to speed benefits at the expense of rendering quality.

+At the same time, we also provide the hybrid, mesh based and volume based rendering results of several representative variants of Vosh, as shown in Figure~\ref{fig:abalation}.
+We use Vosh-Base in the second line as the benchmark, which sets $p_{remove}$ to 0.9 and $\lambda_{voxel}$ to 0.001.
+As a comparison, the first line only changes $p_{remove}$ to 0.5 and the third line only changes $\lambda_{voxel}$ to 0.01.
+On the basis of Vosh-Base, Vosh-Light sets $\lambda_{voxel}$ to 0.01, $p_{remove}$ to 1.0 and $r_{mesh}$ to 128.
+Based on the qualitative comparison in this figure, it can be seen that we can extract surfaces with higher reconstruction quality by determining the region where the density field meshes based on the difference in rendering quality through the threshold $p_{remove}$.
+And the balance between quality and speed in the hybrid representation model can be adjusted by setting the different weight $\lambda_{voxel}$ of the voxel pruning loss and the resolution $r_{mesh}$ for mesh occupancy grid.